Paintings — Set 3

 Correct Answer: B. Madhya Pradesh

-Gond art is a form of painting from the Gondi tribe, primarily found in Madhya Pradesh.
-It is characterized by the use of dots and lines to create a sense of movement and texture.
-Jangarh Singh Shyam was the most famous modern proponent of this style.
+• **Madhya Pradesh** = Gond art is a form of painting from the Gondi tribe, which is primarily found in Madhya Pradesh. • **dots and lines** — Gond art is uniquely characterized by the use of intricate patterns of dots and lines to create a sense of movement and texture. • 💡 Wrong-option analysis: Odisha: Known for Saura and Pattachitra art, not Gond; Chhattisgarh: While Gonds are present, Madhya Pradesh is considered the primary origin and largest center; Jharkhand: Known for Sohrai and Khovar art, not Gond.

 Which painting style uses 'Gesso' paste (zinc oxide and Arabic gum) to create a 3D effect on wooden planks?